WildChild83/BlastForth/Word-Reference.md

 `... speed @ max-speed > if max-speed  speed ! endif ...`

 `buffer:` *( u "name" -- )*  "buffer colon"
 Create a new *RAM buffer*.
 Place the current value of the RAMspace pointer into the buffer's *data field* and advance the pointer by *n* bytes.
-When invoked, the buffer will push it's RAM address onto the stack for software to access (i.e. with `@` (fetch) or `!` store)).
+When invoked, the buffer will push it's RAM address onto the stack for software to access, i.e. with `@` (fetch) or `!` (store).
 All Defining Words that allot space in RAM implicitly invoke `buffer:`.

 `variable` *( "name" -- )*  "variable"
 Create a new user variable.
 A `variable` is a `buffer:` with one cell (4 bytes) allotted to it.